nblair/nblair.github.io/_posts/2017-03-10-traffic-avoidance-via-bloom-filter.md

 1000 requests though isn't really a problem worth talking about.
 What if we had a client with 1 million ids to check?

 1 million requests with a latency of 20 milliseconds now takes you 50,000 seconds - **or almost 14 hours** (single threaded\*).
 And out of that 1 million requests, you got a measly 1000 successful requests and 999,000 `404`s.
-Sustaining 20 milliseconds isn't likely either, so the numbers quickly will get unmanageable.

 That's *a lot* of network noise for little data.